mafudge/ist769-old/content/A-Intro/git.md

 The stash will store your changes elsewhere and if needed they can always be recovered.

 **I need to get updated files from the remote repository!**
 Throughout the semester you might be asked to get updated files that your instructor has posted to github.
-To do this, execute a pull.
+To do this, execute:
 ```
+ist769$ git fetch --all`
-ist769$ git pull
+ist769$ git reset --hard origin/main`
 ```

 **I really messed things up!
 Help!**